-The system can have 160 equivalent channels: Up to 48 stereo plus 64 mono channels.
-Up to 24 5.1 surround channels can be created, each of these will use the resources of 2 stereo channels and 2 mono channels.
+The system can have either 160 or 240 equivalent channels

+160 channel version provides up to 48 stereo plus 64 mono channels.
+Up to 24 5.1 surround channels can be configured.
+Each of these will use the resources of 2 stereo channels and 2 mono channels.